ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/6-Build-Android-Chat-App.md

     ```

 {{% notice Note %}}
-This is running the shell script setup.sh which configures and builds the required core ExecuTorch, Llama 2, and Android libraries.
+This is running the shell script setup.sh which configures and builds the required core ExecuTorch, Llama, and Android libraries.
 {{% /notice %}}

 ## Getting models